Join us as we travel through Germany next fall learning about the history of the Catholic Church and the 16th Century Reformation.

 After breakfast we will celebrate Mass at St. Hedwig’s Cathedral followed by a guided city tour of Berlin’s highlights: the Berlin Wall, Reichstag, Checkpoint Charlie, Potsdamer Platz, and the famous Brandenburg Gate.
 After lunch on your own, enjoy a free afternoon to stroll Berlin or visit the Pergamon Museum to see some of the world’s most famous treasures, including the Ishtaar Gates of Babylon, the Pergamon Altar of Zeus, the Market Gate of Miletus, and more.
 Tonight we will enjoy the sights of Berlin on a scenic dinner cruise on the river Spree.
 Overnight in Berlin.
 (B|D)

-Check out of the hotel and transfer to airport for return flights to the USA
+After breakfast we check out of our hotel and transfer to the Berlin airport for our return flight home.

 NOTES: While no changes to this itinerary are anticipated, alterations may become necessary due to pending schedule confirmations, and/or, due to changes beyond our control.